amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

 In order to explore this, we needed to determine the highest win-streak per player based on the games they played within the first 30 days of joining the game.
 We also wanted to to control for the fact that some players might have played more games within the first 30 days since playing more games could give a higher chance of longer win-streaks by nature so we included that data in our investigation.

-To determine the above, the following steps were taken.
+### To determine the above, the following steps were taken:

 **STEP 1: We identified when a new win-streak happened**
 ```